Permission

 §type_: Option<String>

 The type of the grantee.
-Valid values are: * user * group * domain * anyone When creating a permission, if type is user or group, you must provide an emailAddress for the user or group.
-When type is domain, you must provide a domain.
-There isn’t extra information required for an anyone type.
+Supported values include: * user * group * domain * anyone When creating a permission, if type is user or group, you must provide an emailAddress for the user or group.
+If type is domain, you must provide a domain.
+If type is anyone, no extra information is required.

 §view: Option<String>